Kafka Consumer Error Handling and Retries - Part 1

 Non recoverable errors are errors that cannot be handled programmatically, this includes unknown errors or failures that require manual intervention.
 Serialization/Deserialization errors are non-recoverable, if a message is invalid (e.g. schema mismatch between producer and consumer), no matter how many times you’ll retry it will always fail.
 Authentication and authorization errors due to expired password or permission revoked are non-recoverable.
 The only way to fix it is to reconfigure your application with a new password or grant the required permission to the service account.

-3. If failure is not tolerable (Poison pill) then stop processing of messages and generate alerts.
+- If failure is not tolerable (Poison pill) then stop processing of messages and generate alerts which will trigger a manual intervention.

 Recoverable Errors